happyhappysundays/SparkBox/README.md

 Dump preset define.
 Comment out if you'd prefer to not see so much text output

-- **define CLASSIC**

-Uncomment for better Bluetooth compatibility with Android devices

 - **define HELTEC_WIFI**

 Uncomment when using a Heltec module as their implementation doesn't support setMTU()